seycoding3/HeroVirus/README.md

 # HeroVirus
-A virus removes system files
+This is a virus removes system files